awarebayes/RecNN/readme.md

 - Abstract as you decide: you can import the entire algorithm (say DDPG) and tell it to ddpg.learn(batch), you can import networks and the learning function separately, create a custom loader for your task, or can define everything by yourself.

 - Examples do not contain any of the junk code or workarounds: pure model definition and the algorithm itself in one file.
-I wrote a couple of articles explaining how it functions
+I wrote a couple of articles explaining how it functions.

 - The learning is built around sequential or frame environment that supports ML20M and like.
 Seq and Frame determine the length type of sequential data, seq is fully sequential dynamic size, while the frame is just a static frame.

 - State Representation module with various methods.
 For sequential state representation, you can use basic LSTM/RNN/GRU, Temporal Convolutional Networks, Echo State Networks and Chaos Free RNNs that are way faster than GRU.

-- Pytorch 1.2 support with Tensorboard visualization
+- Pytorch 1.2 support with Tensorboard visualization.

 - New datasets will be added in the future.

-> As of now, the package is in its early stages and is not available for download on PyPi.
-Use git fetch instead.
+- SOTA optimizers (RAdam, LookAhead, Ranger) come pre-packaged.

 ## Medium Articles